Let there be light 💡

 Naturally, I thought it might be a fun back-of-the-envelope exercise to find out the exact cost of flipping a light switch versus leaving the light on.

-I started by figuring out how much energy does one need in order to flip a switch.
-According to this website,
+I started by figuring out how much energy is needed to flip a switch.
+According to this website:

 On average, 16.7 micromoles of ATP (Adenosine triphosphate) are consumed in moving one gram of muscle for one second.
 So, the total amount of ATP burned to move 11.7 grams of muscle in the index finger is approximately 195 micromoles (11.7g×16.7μ mol/g).
 There are 7.3 calories in one mole of ATP energy, so the number of calories burned in clicking the mouse equals about 1.42 = (7.3/1000) X 195.